Edmonton's Best Photo Spots

 Crawford Block Mural

 Take your instagram game up a notch by posting a photo of the Crawford Block Mural.
-This brand-spankin' new piece of street art was created by world-famous artist Okuda San Miguel.
+This piece of street art was created by world-famous artist Okuda San Miguel.
 His works can be seen in the streets and galleries of India, Mali, Mozambique, the United States, Japan, Chile, Brazil, Peru, South Africa, Mexico, and more.
 To get a closer look at the rad geometric shapes and organic forms, grab a seat on El Cortez's outdoor patio and sip on a tasty cocktail while you enjoy the view.